 How does modified comparative negligence work?

 This type of negligence works just like traditional comparative negligence.
-That is, your amount of damages that you can recover is reduced by your percentage of the fault.
+That is, the amount of damages that you can recover is reduced by your percentage of the fault.
 If, for example, you are found 10% at fault for your injury, and your losses are $10,000, then the other party will only have to pay $9,000—which is 90% of your damages to correspond to their percentage of the blame.

 The only difference between pure comparative negligence and modified comparative negligence is that if you are found to be more than 50% at fault, then you cannot get any money damages from the other party.
 Pure comparative negligence schemes don’t have this limitation.

-John Foy & Associates can help you determine what percentage of the fault might be attributed to you at trial.
+Personal injury lawyers John Foy & Associates can help you determine what percentage of the fault might be attributed to you at trial.
 Don’t let the potential of being partially at fault stop you from making a claim!
 Fill out the form to your right or call us at 404-400-4000 to get a FREE consultation today.